paulshuker/coppafisher/docs/index.md

 You can verify your install by running `#!bash pip show coppafish` in the coppafish environment to check you have the latest version.

-## Migrating results
+## Changing software version

-If you wish to know what old files should be deleted when migrating from one software version to another, run in the python terminal
+If you wish to know what old output files should be deleted when migrating from one software version to another, run in the python terminal
 ```python
 from coppafish import CompatibilityTracker
 track = CompatibilityTracker()